ex0dus-0x/ex0dus-0x.github.io/_posts/2018-12-30-design-turing-machine.md

 ---
-title: Design and Implementation of a Universal Turing Machine
+title: Design and Implementation of a Turing Machine
 date: 2018-12-30
 layout: post
 ---